ericzrinsky/discogs/case_study.md

 * "Steve's Record Collection" —> "steve_records"
 * "Paul's Record Collection" —> "paul_records"

-Once you're finished with the import process, it's time to define the "Data type" for each column in the tables.
+Once you're finished with the import process, define the "Data type" for each column in the tables.
 Use the "data types" below for the columns in the "eric_records" table and then repeat this process for the 3 remaining tables.

 <table>
 	<tr>